knpwrs/connect-static-transform/README.md

 ##Included Middleware Factories
 `connect-static-transform` includes factory functions for common use-cases.
 Instead of manually creating middleware using the `st` function as above, you can simply use the factories outlined in this section.
 ### Stylus
 To use the Stylus middleware factory you must have [Stylus](https://github.com/LearnBoost/stylus) installed in your project.
+If you have [nib](https://github.com/visionmedia/nib) installed in your project it will be automatically included so you can use it.
 From there, you can create a Stylus middleware using `st.stylus(root[, compress[, cache[, maxage=31536000]]])`.
 See the following examples:

     // If you have a file `foo.styl` in `__dirname` then you can access the compiled css at the url `/foo.css`: app.use(st.stylus(__dirname));